-Many organizations want to migrate to the cloud to embrace the tools in the cloud to manage their workload so they can spend more time in optimizing their business process rather than managing IT infrastructure and that also leads them towards reducing IT infrastructure cost.
-But they afraid to move forward without having expert guidance, sets of rich tools and trusted partner.
+Many organizations want to migrate to the cloud to embrace the tools in the cloud to manage their workload so they can spend more time optimizing their business process rather than managing IT infrastructure.
+That also leads them towards reducing IT infrastructure costs.
+But they are afraid to move forward without having expert guidance, sets of rich tools, and trusted partners.
 Now Azure Migrate is here to help.

-Azure migrate is a Microsoft Azure service which helps to migrate workloads from on-premises to the cloud.
+Azure migrate is a Microsoft Azure service that helps to migrate workloads from on-premises to the cloud.
 It puts all sets of tools and procedures together to make the migration journey easier and bulletproof.
-It starts from discovering applications, servers, databases in on-premises and ends with securing and managing them in the cloud.
-It checks all the dependencies by the help of migration tools and calculates TCO (Total cost of ownership) before moving to the cloud.
+It starts with discovering applications, servers, and databases on-premises and ends with securing and managing them in the cloud.
+It checks all the dependencies with the help of migration tools and calculates TCO (Total cost of ownership) before moving to the cloud.

 Migration process goes through multiple phases to make sure all the workloads have discovered and evaluated, and dependencies have identified and addressed.
-Below is the very high-level picture of them.
+Below is a very high-level picture of them.

-This phase focusses on assessment of existing infrastructure before a migration like creating a migration plan, identifying stakeholders, calculating TCO, discover apps/servers/DBs and finally choose the right tool which suits the scenario.
+This phase focuses on the assessment of existing infrastructure before a migration like creating a migration plan, identifying stakeholders, calculating TCO, discovering apps/servers/DBs, and finally choosing the right tool which suits the scenario.

 (PC: Microsoft doc)